craftercms/docs/source/developers/extensions/resources/plugin-experience-builder-example.rst

 Let's take a look at an example of creating an experience builder panel plugin in Studio using a project called ``My Editorial`` created using the **Website Editorial** blueprint.

 #.
-The first thing we have to do is to create the folder structure where we will be placing the JS file for our experience builder project plugin.
-We'll follow the convention listed in :ref:`plugin-directory-structure`.
-For our example, PLUGIN_TYPE is ``experiencebuilder`` and the PLUGIN_NAME is ``test-experiencebuilder``
+The first thing we have to do is to create the folder structure where we will be placing the JS file for our experience builder plugin.
+We'll follow the convention listed in :ref:`ui-plugin-directory-structure`.
+For our example, CATEGORY is ``experiencebuilder`` and the NAME is ``test-experiencebuilder``

-   In a local folder, create the descriptor file for your project plugin ``craftercms-plugin.yaml`` with the ``plugin.id`` set to ``org.craftercms.plugin.experiencebuilder``, then create the following folder structure:
+   In a local folder, create the descriptor file for your plugin ``craftercms-plugin.yaml`` with the ``plugin.id`` set to ``org.craftercms.plugin.experiencebuilder``, then create the following folder structure:

    .. code-block:: text
          :caption: *Experience Builder Plugin Directory Structure*